nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/FILTERING_FISH.md

 ## Goal

-You need to build three functions in your fish data provider.
+You need to build three functions in your fish data module.
 One to return an array of fish that are multiples of 3 in length, one for multiples of 5, and one for all others.

 Some starter code is provided below.
 Use the example code blocks above to have each function filter out the appropriate fish.